aimms/how-to/Articles/585/585-Python-client.rst

 Retrieving results
 -------------------

-Once the status of a task is finished, its results can be requested.
+Once the status of a task is ``finished``, its results can be requested.
 The URL's are.

 #.  ``http://localhost::{port}/api/v1/{id}/response``